brunfernandez98/brunfernandez98/README.md

-Hi! 👋

-My name is Bruno, alive since 1998 🍷
+My name is Jorge Bruno Fernández, but I go by my first name, Jorge.
+Born in 1998 🍷, I dive into programming as both a passion and a hobby.
+I enjoy coding, listening to music, and playing basketball in my free time.

-I begin to program when I was 13.
-I started with HTML, CSS, JAVA, VB.NET and SQL.
-Currently I prefer Typescript or any other language.
-I love the shell, does not matter if it is the windows PowerShell enviroment, BASH or ZSH.
+I began my programming journey at the age of 13, delving into HTML, CSS, JAVA, VB.NET, and SQL.
+Currently, I lean towards Typescript or any language that gets the job done.
+I have a fondness for the shell, whether it's Windows PowerShell, BASH, or ZSH.

-I’m currently doing a CRUD panel's jobs using the React JS library.
-Also, working on the integration with technology’s  such as Google Cloud Functions and Apollo Server graphql
+Currently, I'm immersed in developing CRUD panels using the React JS library, along with harnessing the power of NEXT JS for server-side rendering and static site generation.
+I specialize in utilizing Google Cloud and Firebase as serverless services to create robust and scalable applications.

-Now studying Computer Engineering in UNIVERSIDAD ORT.
+Currently pursuing a degree in Computer Engineering at UNIVERSIDAD ORT.

 - I write in
 - Also a personal blog: